imtiaz101325/imtiaz101325/README.md

 [![Contact me on Codementor](https://www.codementor.io/m-badges/imtiaz101325/contact-me.svg)](https://www.codementor.io/@imtiaz101325?refer=badge)

 # TLDR
-6+ years building SPA with React.
-1+ year in OTT.
+7+ years web applications.
+6 years building SPA with React and 1+ year using Lightning.js.
+1+ year in OTT and 1+ year in CTV.
 Data and Analytics enthusiast.

 # Short Bio
-I am a Front-end developer working professionally for around 6 years.
+I am a Front-end developer working professionally for around 7 years.
 I started my career at a time when React was getting popular.
 Having taught myself enough JavaScript, I found many opportunities to work on single page web applications.
 I continued specializing in single page web application development in React while exploring various industries.
-Currently I have developed a keen interest in the OTT space where I am learning a lot while having a lot of fun.
+I and now in the OTT and CTV space where I am learning a lot while having a lot of fun.

 Apart from that I have a passion for data and analytics.
-I know enough Python and R to be dangerous and spend some of my free time learning data analysis with various tools such as spreadsheets, SQL etc.
+I know enough Python and R to be dangerous and spend some of my free time learning data analysis with various tools.

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=imtiaz101325&count_private=true&show_icons=true&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)